finos/plexus-interop/nodejs-broker-roadmap.md

 - [Transport Connection (TS)](./packages/transport-common/src/transport/TransportConnection.ts)
 - [Interop Client (TS)](./packages/client/src/client/api/generic/GenericClientApi.ts)

-Also default implementation of some components, like **InteropRegistryProvider**/**Broker**/**Discovery Handler**/etc, will work fine in Node JS environment.
+Also default implementation of some components, like **InteropRegistryProvider**/**Broker**/**Discovery Handler**/etc, will work well in Node JS environment.
 So we can start with adopting everything we already have and implement missed Desktop implementations like native App Life Cycle Manager.

 <a id="road-map" name="road-map"></a>
 ## Road Map

 <a id="adoption-of-existing-js-broker-for-desktop" name="adoption-of-existing-js-broker-for-desktop"></a>
-### Adoption of Existing JS Broker for Desktop
+### 1. Adoption of Existing JS Broker for Desktop

 As described above - we need to adopt existing functionality of **JS Broker for Stand Alone Browser** to Desktop environment.